 Special guests at the opening of “Avatar: The Exhibit” at THEMUSEUM in Kitchener, ON.

-Nose and ear prosthetics, airbrush body paint, and customized costumes to resemble Jake Sully and Grace Augustine from James Cameron’s Avatar.
+We created custom nose and ear prosthetics and costumes to resemble Jake Sully and Grace Augustine from James Cameron’s Avatar.
 We custom made Grace’s Stanford shirt and jewellery, and made tails with an internal bone structure that allowed them to swish back and forth like real tails.
-Special waterproof makeup was used so that it would not transfer onto museum guests, and so it could be worn for 48 hours without re-application.
+Finally, we used special waterproof makeup so that it would not transfer onto museum guests, and that stayed on for 48 hours without re-application.

 We can create any wound, big or small, on your actors, either by using our hand-made prosthetics, or by building it up on the spot.